 Chinese Novels — Timeline, List, and Brief Introduction

-In each period, corresponding to a certain background, Chinese novels had special characteristics and some remarkable masterpieces.
+In each period, corresponding to a certain background, each Chinese novel had special characteristics and some remarkable masterpieces.

 The Classic of Mountains and Seas — Myths and Legends